January 9, 2019

 Per the new opioid rules, before prescribing an opioid, prescribers need to provide patients information about the risks, safe storage, and safe disposal.
 The DOH offers patient handouts for all categories of pain patients (chronic, surgical, acute, and subacute) to satisfy this requirement.
 Find these handouts along with a patient video on the DOH website, under Toolkits, Public/Patient.

-Allopathic physician and PA prescribers should note that simply reading the new rules will meet the new state requirement for opioid continuing medical education.
+Also, allopathic physician and PA prescribers should note that simply reading the new rules will meet the new state requirement for opioid continuing medical education.
 Find links to the final rules on the WSMA website on the Opioid Clinical Guidance page.
-As there is no associated CME certificate for this activity, the MD or PA should note which WACs they reviewed and the date and keep that document with their other CME certificates.
+The MD or PA should note which WACs they reviewed and the date and keep that document with their other CME certificates.
 Note that a review of the rules does not meet the new state opioid CME requirement for osteopathic physicians and PAs.

 Resources under development